Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Lower Costs

 There are several cost centers in traditional identity data management.
-Verifying and authenticating regular digital ID manually is a complex process that often involves several individuals and technologies.
+Verifying and authenticating a regular digital ID manually is a complex process that often involves several individuals and technologies.
 With blockchain, the process of verifying authenticity is considerably cheaper.
 Instead of wasting money on this and other costs of building a centralized database for managing data, blockchain automates many of the core ID management processes with smart contracts.
 This system also requires fewer intermediaries, leading to even more cost savings.

 Facilitates Legal Data Compliance

-Although decentralization comes with a few legislation challenges of its own, blockchain identity management makes it easier for organizations to comply with data management regulations.
-For instance, regulations like GDPR and CCPA prioritize privacy and user control over their identity data.
+Although decentralization comes with a few legislative challenges of its own, blockchain identity management makes it easier for organizations to comply with data management regulations.
+For instance, privacy regulations like GDPR and CCPA prioritize privacy and user control over their identity data.
 These are all key features of a blockchain-based identity system.

-Blockchain Identity Management Use Cases
+Blockchain Identity Management Applications and Use Cases

 Secure Identity Verification

 Blockchain-based digital identity systems are simplifying the process of verifying the authenticity of user credentials.
 Blockchain helps manage and secure access to various digital systems and services.
 Blockchain-based ID systems like verifiable credentials and decentralized identifiers can also be adopted as an alternative to traditional ID systems for various purposes such as filling out applications, opening bank accounts, and so on.
+Verifiable credentials refer to digital credentials that include cryptographic proofs for secure verification.

 Healthcare Records